Publishing content that's useful to your current audience - and potential future customers - is a no-brainer.

 Testimonials are dead.
 Case studies are king.

 Okay, so that's not strictly true.
-But incorporating a testimonial into a detailed and comprehensive case study provides much more context about how you can help to solve problems.
+But incorporating a testimonial into a detailed and comprehensive case study provides much more context about how you help solve problems.

 When adopting this approach, take it step-by-step.
-Present the initial problem, follow it up with a roundup of what you did, before detailing the specific solution you chose and why.
+Present the initial problem, follow it up with what you did, before detailing the specific solution you chose and why.

 Potential customers who might be facing similar issues can then understand why you're the ideal business to contact for help.